dannyhuang994/Loan-Calculators/README.md

-In this project, we have implemented two calculators:
+In this project, I have implemented two calculators:

 1. **Loan Repayment Calculator**: This calculator helps users estimate their monthly loan repayments based on factors such as loan amount, interest rate, and loan term.